Credits: Peshkova – tose – Shutterstock

 If we are going to be wise we need to deepen into issues, we need to look underneath and beyond the obvious and into the non-obvious.
 The definition of deliberation I am using here is any process through which people are thinking carefully.
 They’re not being sloppy about their assumptions and perspectives.
 They are being mindful and heartful in the sense of bringing in their full awareness and caring impulses.
 They care about what happens.
 Such consideration is not taken lightly and done sloppily.
 There is a kind of intellectual and cognitive and heart based craftsmanship going on here.
 It’s like somebody who is a great artist or craftsman at something.
 They care about what is going to happen, and they put the attention, resources and time into it required to come up with really good results.
 So wisdom is about doing that with life’s issues and with how we deal with life’s issues.

-Here are mhy thoughts about some of the words I use in the short description of this pattern: “Explored” in the pattern heart communicates an open-ended quality.
-We are exploring we are not going to stop short.
+Here are my thoughts about some of the words I use in the short description of this pattern: “Explored” in the pattern heart communicates an open-ended quality.
+We are exploring.
+We are not going to stop short.
 We are going to adventure in this and that and the other, and see what in fact is going on here.

 “Discerning” implies looking clearly, not having sloppy perception, noting what’s important – and noting what is irrelevant that is being pushed into the issue and any manipulation taking place.

 And then there’s “not getting trapped by assumptions.”
-There are particular methods to help us surface our assumptions and look at them.
-If we are working together and we have disagreements and concerns about what we are saying to each other and we delve into what’s underneath all that, that can help us not be trapped by our own and each other’s assumptions.
+There are particular methods like Bohmian Dialogue to help us surface our assumptions and look at them.
+If we are working together and we have disagreements and concerns about what we are saying to each other, we can delve into what’s underneath all that, and that can help us not be trapped by our own and each other’s assumptions.

-Inviting diverse people to be included in the conversation – especially people who are very different from those who happens to be here now – can also help us not get trapped by our own assumptions.
-Our assumptions can blind us.
-Because they are assumptions – because we assume them – we look right through them: they’re transparent to us.
 Individuals have assumptions.
 Groups can have assumptions.
-Real wisdom requires recognizing that we have internal lenses that are causing us to see things in particular ways and miss other things.
+Real wisdom requires recognizing that we have internal lenses that are causing us to see things in particular ways and to miss other things (which are often called blind spots).
 Since we want wisdom, we want to not miss anything that’s important if we can help it.
 So any work we can do to get beyond our fixed assumptions can be very productive.